Horrifying Resort Medical Scam Alive and Well in Mazatlán

 Most recent: The cost of living in America's greatest cities is going up, up.
 The adventure of a foreign country can provide spice without the price.

-Kerry Baker is a partner with Ventanas Mexico and author of two books, the "Interactive Guide to Learning Spanish Free Online" and "If Only I Had a Place," on renting in Mexico, which will be released in May 2017
+Kerry Baker is a partner with Ventanas Mexico and author of two books, the "Interactive Guide to Learning Spanish Free Online" and "If Only I Had a Place," on renting in Mexico, which includes a listing of rentals concierges for each popular expat area (contact me for Guadalajara, recently added).

 Speaking the language helps you make native friends and saves you money.
 Learning a second language has been proven to be one of the best ways to protect the brain.
 Why not get started today?